 Coronavirus Stimulus Checks

 While you’ll likely qualify for the payroll tax deferral, all employees won’t qualify for the Employee Retention Credit.
 Government employees and self-employed individuals aren’t eligible.
-However, the federal government’s coronavirus stimulus package offers most tax payers financial relief in navigating the economic climate.
-The CARES Act provides direct cash payments for eligible tax filers according to adjusted gross income (AGI).
+However, the federal government’s coronavirus stimulus package offered most tax payers financial relief in navigating the economic climate.
+The CARES Act provided direct cash payments for eligible tax filers according to adjusted gross income (AGI).

-The stimulus checks range up to $1,200 for individuals and heads of households and $2,400 for couples, and the check amounts decrease and phase out as AGI increases.
-For instance, high earners making more than $99,000 (for individuals) aren’t eligible to receive a check.
-And married couples with an AGI of more than $198,000 won’t receive a check either, unless they have dependent children (you get $500 per dependent child).
-Here is where the most and fewest people will benefit from the COVID-19 stimulus checks.
+The stimulus checks ranged up to $1,200 for individuals and heads of households and $2,400 for couples, and the check amounts decreased and phased out with higher AGIs.
+For instance, high earners who made more than $99,000 (for individuals) weren’t eligible to receive a check.
+And married couples with an AGI of more than $198,000 couldn’t receive a check either, unless they had dependent children (families could receive $500 per dependent child).
+Here is where the most and fewest people benefited from the COVID-19 stimulus checks.

 If you’re an employer (or if you work for yourself), you have the option to defer your 2020 Social Security taxes (or self-employment taxes) to the end of 2022 – or to pay them as usual.
 The CARES Act allows you to both postpone and split the payroll tax into equal payments over the course of two years.
 Even if you haven’t been adversely impacted by the coronavirus, such forms of relief are worth considering.
 As the country works to avoid a recession, both individuals and businesses can take many steps to ensure their financial security.

 Tips for Managing Finances During Times of Crisis